internetofwater/docs.geoconnex.us/docs/reference/data-formats/jsonld/primer/dataset-oriented.md

 :::note

-From more information regarding the underlying concepts, see the [reference page](/reference/data-formats/jsonld/primer/reference#specific-geoconnex-json-ld-properties)
+For more information regarding the underlying concepts, see the [general JSON-LD reference page](../overview.md#keywords-and-their-significance-in-reference-to-the-example )

 :::